-Matthew Phelps Claims Cold Medicine Defense In Wife’s Murder: His Name Not Mentioned In Wife’s Obituary
+Matthew Phelps Claims Cold Medicine Defense In Wife’s Murder, His Name Not Mentioned In Wife’s Obituary

 — MSN NZ (@MSNNZ) September 5, 2017

 An attorney also joined this Fox & Friends discussion.
 She was not Phelps’ attorney, but someone brought on as an expert on the law.
 She said that the defense could set out to prove that the man didn’t know what he was doing.
 Another area they may probe is the man’s sleep history, such as the man’s past sleep habits.
-Does he have a history of walking or talking in his sleep, for example, this would be something that might help his case if he does have a history of odd behavior in his sleep.
+Does he have a history of walking or talking in his sleep, for example?
+This would be something that might help his case if he does have a history of odd behavior in his sleep.

 The panel also said that as far as the prosecutor goes, they are going to need to find a motive and dig into their marriage when looking for a possible reason he might have done this if the cold medicine defense is questionable in their minds.
 They will also look for any cases that are similar to this or any documented odd behavior after someone took the cold medication in question.

 Phelps had mentioned the name of the cold medicine by brand name in this 911 call.
 This prompted Bayer, the maker of this medicine, to release a statement.
-They said,

 “Bayer extends our deepest sympathies to this family.
 Patient safety is our top priority, and we continually monitor adverse events regarding all of our products.
 There is no evidence to suggest that Coricidin is associated with violent behavior.”

-Phelps is being held without bond and he is scheduled to appear in court Tuesday at 2 p.m. to face the charge of murder, according to the New York Daily News.
+Phelps is being held without bond, and he is scheduled to appear in court Tuesday at 2 p.m. to face A charge of murder, according to the New York Daily News.

 [Featured Image by Olya Detry/Shutterstock]